Why and how should I cite SAMHDA data?

 - Data producers, funding agencies, and others can track citations to specific collections to determine types and levels of usage, thus measuring impact.

 Citations for SAMHDA data can be found in the following locations:

-- Study descriptions that appear on the Web site
+- Study descriptions on study home pages

 - File manifest